Search

 Wider Protection

 A “common law” trademark is only protected where you actually sell the product.
 That area is usually interpreted very conservatively.
 If you market in Irvine, California, someone else may be able to legally use your marks in Los Angeles, for example.
+On the other hand, a registered trademark covers the entire country.
+It puts the nation on notice that a particular mark is owned because anyone can do a trademark search with the United States Patent and Trademark Office.

 Better Remedies